Results 1,841 to 1,860 of 2299

 17-12-2013, 09:55 AM #1859

 Currently struggling through Umberto Eco's The Prague Cemetery.
 I'm not seeing how this is as good as The Name of the Rose or Focault's Pendulum but I'm still only 150 pages in.
-At least the excessive arcane historical references are still there.to wound the autumnal city.
+At least the excessive arcane historical references are still there.New!
+The Fall of Infinite Games 2014 - A handy release schedule for the dark season.

 17-12-2013, 09:57 AM #1860